Lekhanajatangi/Real-Time-Speech-Translation-using-Sentiment-Analysis/README.md

 # License

-This project is developed for educational and learning purposes.
+This project is developed for educational and academic project.

 # Support